sffubs/dactyl_manuform_gimbal/README.md

 However, once the whole lot was wired up, they do look quite tidy.
 The PCBs are not secured to the case, it seems to be enough just to press-fit them onto the back of the keys.

+### Split communication
+The two halves communicate through a TRRS connector.
+However, this just provides serial communications and a common ground wire - I left the 5v wire unconnected.
+Both of the halves need to be connected to the host computer over USB.
+This is for two reasons:
+- Each half can send its own mouse events, which simplifies things
+- I think the power draw for the whole keyboard might exceed 500ma - certainly I had some problems trying to power the whole thing from a single USB port

 ## Daughterboard PCB
 There are a lot of connections in this keyboard: the haptic breakout board, proximity board, OLED, LED, gimbals, TRRS connection.
 Wiring all of these directly to the controller would be difficult.